Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 Sam's Club and Costco also carry popular models of white 10 x 10 portable canopies at competitive prices.

-If you buy your craft show canopy online, do be sure to read the product descriptions carefully to ensure you are buying a tent that will meet your needs, and be aware of any shipping fees and import duty you may need to pay.
+If you buy your canopy online, read the product description carefully to ensure you are buying the exact tent that will meet your needs, and be aware of any shipping fees and import duty you may need to pay if you are purchasing from another country, as well as the store's return policies.

 EZ UP Tents